 AirSense 10 AutoSet Card-to-Cloud With HumidAir Heated Humidifier

-Alternatively, the AirSense 10 AutoSet Card-to-Cloud is a well-loved machine thanks to its whisper-quiet operation at only 26.6 decibels.
+Alternatively, the AirSense 10 AutoSet Card-to-Cloud is a well-loved machine that, like other quiet CPAP machines, operates at a near-whisper-quiet 26.6 decibels.
 The AirSense 10 Card-to-Cloud was designed with comfort features, such as SmartStart Technology to detect when to begin your CPAP therapy based on if your mask is on or off as well as multiple humidification settings for optimal comfort in a compact and convenient package.
 EPR Pressure Relief and AutoRamp features bring added comfort while the auto-dimming full-color LCD makes navigating the menu options much easier in dark bedrooms.
 Weighing in at just 2.75 lbs and measuring 10” long by 4.6” wide by 6” high, the AirSense 10 Auto is a compact CPAP machine that’s capable of providing an excellent therapy experience whether you’re at home or on the road.